 Again, there is no overlap between nouns in either dataset: each collocate is unique to either the metaphoric or the non-metaphoric use of grew.
 It is also clear immediately that the list for the metaphoric noun collocates is larger than that for the non-metaphoric nouns.
 This may or may not show a smaller degree of fixedness.
 Totalling the token frequencies of all collocates with grew within each group (with a minimum frequency of 0.5 ‰) reveals the percentage made up of noun collocates in comparison to other collocate types.
 In the metaphoric data nouns make up 3.08% of all collocates and in the non-metaphoric data, they make up double this figure (6.35%).
 Alternatively, the type frequency for individual nouns in the metaphoric data is 12.35% of all collocates and in the non-metaphoric data is 12.04% of all collocates.
 This shows that despite the higher frequency of noun tokens in the metaphoric data, the nouns make up a similar percentage of each corpus compared to other word classes.
 This also means that there is more variety amongst the nouns in the metaphoric dataset, suggesting a level of fixedness amongst the nouns in the non-metaphoric set.
 This is consistent with the findings from cultivated and flame.

-With regards to the metaphors, there are four principal semantic fields: those relating to BODY PARTS (face, eyes, heart, mind, voice, hands, cheek, PEOPLE (man and lady), those relating to abstract concepts of TIME or MEASUREMENT (day, time, moment, years), and those associated with NATURAL PHENOMENA (light, day, night, wind and sea).
+With regards to the metaphors, there are four principal semantic fields: those relating to body parts (face, eyes, heart, mind, voice, hands, cheek, people (man and lady), those relating to abstract concepts of time or measurement (day, time, moment, years), and those associated with natural phenomena (light, day, night, wind and sea).
 There are also the more general abstract concepts life, love, degrees and thought.

 Face and eyes appear to be more fixed in their use than the others, appearing sixth and eighth in rank of total collocate frequency in L1 position (82.60% of all face as collocate and 83.05% of all eyes as collocate).
 Examples are shown in Figures 5.13 and 5.14: